Granitecosmos/ModularPowerArmor/README.md

 # Compatibility

-This mod isn't compatibe with any other mod that changes:
+This mod isn't compatible with any other mod that changes:
 - Vanilla Power Armor
 - The Mechanoid race.